puppetlabs/pcp-specifications/pcp/README.md

 - [Error Handling][35] - error handling
 - [Message Expiration][36] - how the fabric reports expired messages
 - [Delivery Guarantees][37] - how the fabric guarantees the delivery of messages
+- [Message Versioning][38] - how the fabric handles message versions

 Implementations
 ----